vkmouse/Metaheuristic_SIA/dataset/README.md

 #### For example
-Generate a dataset "dataset.txt" with number of interfaces * number of devices is 300, number of services is 2000, number of resources is 3, minimum resources value is 20, maximum resources value is 100, minimum resources cost is 5, and maximum resources cost is 40
+Generate a dataset **dataset.txt** with number of interfaces $$/times$$ number of devices is 300, number of services is 2000, number of resources is 3, minimum resources value is 20, maximum resources value is 100, minimum resources cost is 5, and maximum resources cost is 40

     create_dataset.exe 300 2000 3 20 10 5 40 > dataset.txt